Greenhouse grow bags

 - Recycle the compost: When you've finally finished with your grow bag, empty the spent compost on your compost heap or just straight onto your flower beds as a soil-improving mulch.

-Please ask the staff in our garden centre in Hemlington for more information and advice about growing in grow bags.
+Please ask the staff in our garden centre in Hemlington and Middlesbrough for more information and advice about growing in grow bags.